 The TRAM 703-HC Antenna has a height of 2 feet.
 That is why it is able to cover all 40 CB frequencies.
 How convenient is that?

 The TRAM 703-HC Antenna comes tuned relatively well already.
 With a few screw turns and an SWR reader, the tuning becomes even better, getting to a perfect SWR reading of almost 1.0.
 Pretty low and appropriate.
 And, tell you what?
-This is the best CB antenna for pickup truck.
+This is the an outstanding CB antenna for pickup truck.

 3. Midland 18-2442 Mobile CB Antenna